-[†]Supplied as a 5 μg/dose pre-filled syringe (1.2 mL, 60 doses) and 10 μg/dose pre-filled syringe (2.4 mL, 60 doses).
+Supplied as a 5 μg/dose pre-filled syringe (1.2 mL, 60 doses) and 10 μg/dose pre-filled syringe (2.4 mL, 60 doses).

-[‡]Supplied as 0.6 (30 doses), 1.2 (15 doses), and 1.8 mg (10 doses) pre-filled, multi-dose pens (3 mL) available in a package of two or three pens.
+Supplied as 0.6 (30 doses), 1.2 (15 doses), and 1.8 mg (10 doses) pre-filled, multi-dose pens (3 mL) available in a package of two or three pens.

-- body weight.
-25,31 In a single trial, liraglutide significantly decreased HbA ${1c}$ compared to exenatide.
-Furthermore, liraglutide significantly decreased FPG while exenatide significantly decreased PPG.
-39 - In a 26-week open-label trial, there was a significantly greater reduction from baseline in HbA{1c} at 26 weeks for patients treated with liraglutide compared to exenatide ER (-0.21%; 95% confidence interval [CI], -0.08 to -0.33).
-In addition, significantly more patients receiving liraglutide achieved an HbA{1c} <7% compared to patients treated with exenatide ER (60 vs 53%; P=0.0011).
-Reductions in bodyweight also favored treatment with liraglutide (-0.90 kg; 95% CI, -0.39 to -1.40).32 - Overall, safety data demonstrate that incretin mimetics are commonly associated with gastrointestinal-related adverse events.6-49 Exenatide ER appears to be associated with less nausea and vomiting, but more constipation, diarrhea, and injection site-related adverse events compared to exenatide.^{25,31}
+- post-prandial glucose (PPG), and body weight.
+In addition, glycemic goals were consistently achieved when an incretin mimetic was added to existing treatment regimens.
+7-48 - When compared to other antidiabetic agents (metformin, sulfonylureas, thiazolidinediones, dipeptidyl peptidase-4 inhibitors, insulin therapy), efficacy data are not consistent, with the incretin mimetics achieving superiority or comparable benefits in glycemic outcomes.
+However, in general, all incretinbased therapies, including the incretin mimetics, consistently demonstrate a beneficial effect on body weight compared to other antidiabetic agents. - Albiglutide was compared in a non-inferiority trial with liraglutide.
+Albiglutide effectively reduced HbA1c; however, based upon the prespecified non-inferiority parameters, the criteria for non-inferiority of albiglutide were not met.
+The HbA1c treatment goal of <7.0% was achieved by 42% of albiglutide-treated patients and 52% of liraglutide-treated patients (P=0.0023), while the goal of HbA1c lower than 6.5% was achieved by 20% of albiglutide-treated patients and 28% of liraglutide-treated patients (P=0.0009). - Few head-to-head clinical trials within the class have been conducted.
+Compared to exenatide, exenatide extended-release significantly decreased HbA1c, and achieved similar decreases in body weight.
+In a single trial, liraglutide significantly decreased HbA1c compared to exenatide.
+Furthermore, liraglutide significantly decreased FPG while exenatide significantly decreased PPG. - In a 26-week open-label trial, there was a significantly greater reduction from baseline in HbA1c at 26 weeks for patients treated with liraglutide compared to exenatide extended-release (-0.21%; 95% confidence interval [CI], -0.08 to -0.33).
+In addition, significantly more patients receiving liraglutide achieved an HbA1c <7.0% compared to patients treated with exenatide extended-release (60 vs 53%; P=0.0011).
+Reductions in bodyweight also favored treatment with liraglutide (-0.90 kg; 95% CI, -0.39 to -1.40). - Overall, safety data demonstrate that incretin mimetics are commonly associated with gastrointestinal-related adverse events.7-48 Exenatide extended-release appears to be associated with less nausea and vomiting, but more constipation, diarrhea, and injection site-related adverse events compared to exenatide.